Family reunion for children

 If you or your spouse are entitled to live in Germany, your children under the age of 18 are also entitled to a temporary or permanent residence permit.

-If your children are citizens of a member state of the European Union (EU) or European Economic Area (EEA), they do not require a visa to enter Germany and can live and work in Germany without restriction.
+If your children are citizens of a member state of the European Union (EU), European Economic Area (EEA) or Switzerland, they do not require a visa to enter Germany and can live here with their parents.

 To obtain a visa to join you, your children must also meet the following criteria: